Here’s what actually happens when you can’t pay your bill in a restaurant

 They literally will not let you leave

-This week the story of a girl who went to The Shard and accidentally ordered £15,000 worth of wine went viral.
+Remember the story of a girl who went to The Shard and accidentally ordered £15,000 worth of wine and then went viral?
 She was left with no choice but to set up a direct debit to the restaurant and pay off her gargantuan wine debt over time, because she literally could not pay for it on the night.

 The story has since been debunked, but the question still remains: what happens if you turn up to a restaurant, gorge yourself on food and drink and then realise you genuinely cannot pay?
 Would the restaurant call the police, detain you, or take your watch or phone as collateral?